Daio-io/SurfSpotter/README.md

 Long game:

+- Break out ui components into separate views and xib's
 - Create settings page for custom setup
 - Switch to a remote config solution if needed
 - Ability to search for beach by name